 The time to fire up the barbie is nigh, and thank goodness.
 For carnivores, there’s almost no better food than a juicy, freshly grilled burger.
-In fact, burger-philes will be toasting one another, patties in hand, on May 28th (National Hamburger Day) and September 18th (National Cheeseburger Day).
+In fact, burger-philes will be toasting one another, patties in hand, all day long since today is National Hamburger Day.
 Here are some tips for how to up your burger game.

 Buying the Meat